Wanted to unlock the door with fingerprint, wirelessly to avoid drilling.

 PCB specs: 2-layer, 1oz copper, 0.3mm traces (0.5mm for power).
 Ground plane.

 Power problems became clear.
 Linear regulators dissipated too much heat.
-Sensor and servo drew 13.8mA and 4.6mA quiescent currents–unacceptable for battery.
+The sensor and the servo drew 13.8mA and 4.6mA quiescent currents—unacceptable for a battery-powered device.
 Servo inrush current exceeds 1A.
 0.3mm tracks cuts it too close.

 Verdict: Functional but not practical.
 Battery died in under 24 hours.
 Led to redesign with proper power management.